Soil Contamination Pollution

 SO3 + H2O → H2SO4

-The sulfuric acid and nitric acid formed by the above formula come down to the atmosphere to damage standing crops or change the pH scale of soil.
+The sulfuric acid and nitric acid formed by the above process come down to the atmosphere to damage standing crops or change the pH scale of soil.

 Repeated and excessive use of the same fertilizer pollutes the soil of our environment.
-Some fertilizer increases the acidity of soil and some make the soil alkaline.
+Contamination of excess fertilizers increases the acidity of soil and some make the soil alkaline.

 When we used ammonium sulfate [NH4(SO4)] fertilizer for the production of crops in the soil, again and again.
-The ammonium ion (NH4+) is used up by crops but sulfate ion (SO4−2) gets accumulated into the soil responsible for increasing the acidity of the soil.
-The sulfate ion makes the soil highly acidic, hence the soil unfit for plant growth.
+The ammonium ion (NH4+) is used up by crops but the sulfate ion (SO4−2) gets contaminated into the soil responsible for increasing the acidity of the soil.
+The contamination of sulfate ions makes the soil highly acidic, hence the soil unfit for plant growth.

 If we use sodium nitrate (NaNO3) or potassium nitrate (KNO3) again and again, the nitrate ion (NO3−) is used up by successive crops but sodium and potassium ions get accommodated into the soil.
 These fertilizers make the soil alkaline and hence the soil cannot be used for the high production of food.